ON THIS PAGE

 Meaning

-Example: Configuring User Permissions with Access Privileges for Configuration Statements and Hierarchies
+Example: Configure User Permissions with Access Privileges for Configuration Statements and Hierarchies

-This example shows how to configure custom login classes and assign access privileges to portions of the configuration hierarchy.
-This enables users of the customized login class to execute only those configuration statements and hierarchies for which access privileges have been specified.
-This prevents unauthorized users from accessing device configurations that could potentially cause damage to the network.
+This example shows how to configure custom login classes and assign access privileges to specific configuration hierarchies.
+Users in the login class can view and modify only those configuration statements and hierarchies to which they have access.
+This prevents unauthorized users from modifying device configurations that could cause damage to the network.

 Requirements